 These are available in any Indian or Asian stores.
-Alternatively, you may also get them in the specialty stores like Wegmans or Whole Foods.
-On the other hand, you can get it in the online stores.
+Alternatively, you may also get them in specialty stores like Wegmans or Whole Foods.
+On the other hand, you can get it in online stores.

 The regional names for fenugreek seeds

 Fenugreek seeds are called vendhayam in Tamil.
 Menthulu in Telugu and methi in Hindi.
 It is called in different names in different regions.
-And these are the some of the essential translations in the region translations.
+And these are some of the essential translations in the region translations.

 Substitutions for fenugreek